 Before the Closing of the Business Combination, the Sellers had the option to elect to have their equity consideration issued as either shares of Class A common stock or Paired Interests.
 The Sellers receiving shares of Class B common stock also received one share of IntermediateCo Class B common stock per share of Class B common stock as a Paired Interest.
 Each of the shares of Class A common stock and each Paired Interest were valued at \$10.00 per share for purposes of determining the aggregate number of shares issued to the Sellers.
 Holders of shares of our Class B common stock are entitled to one vote for each share held of record on all matters on which stockholders are entitled to vote generally, including the election or removal of directors.
-If at any time the ratio at which shares of IntermediateCo Class B common stock are redeemable or exchangeable for shares of the Company's our Class A common stock do not have cumulative voting rights in the election of directors.
+If at any time the ratio at which shares of IntermediateCo Class B common stock are redeemable or exchangeable for shares of the Company's our Class A common stock changes from one-for-one, as the number of votes to which our Class B common stockholders are entitled will be adjusted accordingly.
+The holders of our the Company's Class B common stock do not have cumulative voting rights in the election of directors.
 Except for transfers to us or to certain permitted transferees set forth in the IntermediateCo certificate of incorporation, paired interests may not be sold, transferred or otherwise disposed of.